nextcloud/circles/README.md

 Anyone can see the circle, can join the circle and access the items shared to the circle.

 - Joining a **Closed Circle** requires an invitation or a confirmation by a moderator.
-Anyone can find the circle and request an invitation; but only members will see who's in it and get access to shared items.
+Anyone can find and request an invitation to the circle; but only members can see its membership and get access to its shared items.

 - A **Secret Circle** is an hidden group that can only be seen by its members or by people knowing the exact name of the circle.
 Non-members won't be able to find your secret circle using the search bar.